carterhudson/fragment-factory-extensions/README.md

     .apply { arguments = bundleOf(*args) }
 ```

-## Usage:
+## Usage

 ```kotlin
 val someArgs = arrayOf(SOME_KEY to "some value") fragmentFactory.instantiate<SomeFragment>(*someArgs)
 ```

 _OR_

 ```kotlin
 val someBundle = Bundle()
 fragmentFactory.instantiate<SomeFragment>(someBundle)
 ```

 ## But what about my static factories?

 Attached to your static factory methods on your Fragments?
-Like to keep your bundle keys internal to your Fragment?
+Like to keep
+your bundle keys internal to your Fragment?
 You can do something like:

 ```kotlin
 class SomeFragment constructor() : Fragment() {